jeffwright13/pytest-recap/README.md

 ---

 ## Development & Testing

+- The `recap_json_to_html.py` script now provides a `main(json_path, html_path)` function for programmatic and CLI use.
+- Tests have been improved for robustness and now match the new duration formatting and report structure.

 - Dev dependencies: `uv pip install -r requirements-dev.txt` or use `uv add --dev ...` as above.
 - Run all tests: `uv run pytest tests -v`